 As for him sorry.
 O you heavenly charmers,

 What things you make of us!
 For what we lack,

 We laugh, for what we have, are sorry; still

 Are children in some kind.
 Let us be thankful

 For that which is, and with you leave dispute

 That are above our question.
 Let’s go off,

 And bear us like the time.

-I think it’s heartwarming to note the last speech Shakespeare ever wrote leaves us with the bard’s impression of what it means to appreciate our lives.
-Shakespeare certainly realized he had lived an incredible life and here two years before his death he writes his thanks: “Let us be thankful for that which is, and…leave dispute that are above our question.”
-What a beautiful motto for us to live by as we navigate through life and continue to discover what it means to be human.
-We thank you, William Shakespeare.
+I think it’s heartwarming to note the that last speech Shakespeare ever wrote leaves us with the bard’s impression of what it means to be truly grateful for our lives.
+Shakespeare certainly realized he had lived an incredible life and here two years before his death he writes his gratitude: “Let us be thankful for that which is, and…leave dispute that are above our question.”
+What a beautiful motto for us to live by as we navigate through our lives and continue to discover what it means to be human.
+We thank you so very much, William Shakespeare.